 AWD and 4WD vehicles provide increased traction and better overall acceleration.
-This provides better grip in adverse driving conditions such as ice, snow, and off-road terrain.
-AWD uses adaptive technology to power the wheels that need it most, allowing for extra grip, particularly in slippery conditions such as rain, snow, and ice.
-4WD is great for off-road conditions because it provides power to all four wheels, allowing for aggressive grip in very harsh driving conditions.
+This provides a better grip in adverse driving conditions like ice, snow and off-road terrain.
+AWD uses adaptive technology to power the wheels that need it most, particularly in slippery conditions such as rain, snow, and ice while 4WD is great for off-road conditions because it allows for aggressive grip in very harsh driving conditions.

 However, AWD and 4WD systems do not make vehicles invincible.
 While they provide increased traction and forward momentum, you should still follow the best practices for adverse weather and rough terrain.
 Most of the systems are not designed to provide better cornering or braking and do not enhance stopping or handling abilities.

 All-Wheel Drive (AWD)

 An AWD system is designed to power all four wheels at the same time.
 These systems typically use sensors to indicate when tires are slipping, or are spinning at different rates.
 When slippage is detected, power is reallocated to the wheel or wheels that need it most.
 Most AWD systems are not designed for rugged off-road usage, but rather for pavement and particularly for bad weather such as heavy rain, snow and ice.